aliv029bmj/codemate/README.md

-# CodeMate
+# Code566

+## Overview
-**CodeMate** transforms your VS Code line/column indicator into a fun, interactive experience with selectable user modes.
+**Code566** transforms your VS Code line/column indicator into a fun, interactive experience with selectable user modes.
 Make your coding sessions more engaging and enjoyable!

 ## Features

-CodeMate enhances your coding experience by replacing the standard line/column display with one of six interactive modes:
+Code566 enhances your coding experience by replacing the standard line/column display with one of six interactive modes:

-### 1. Story Mode
-Read a progressive story that changes as you navigate through your code.
-Each line jump reveals the next part of the tale.

-### 2. Pixel Pet
-Adopt a virtual pet that reacts to your coding behavior.
-Keep coding to level up your pet and keep it happy!
+1. **Pixel Pet Mode** - A virtual pet that reacts to your coding behavior, gaining experience and energy based on your typing patterns.

-### 3. Music By Code
-Generate ambient music based on your cursor movements.
-Different lines produce different notes, and columns affect volume.

-### 4. Riddle Mode
-Challenge yourself with riddles that change as you navigate through your code.
-Click on the riddle to toggle the answer.

-### 5. Travel Mode
-Virtually travel to different cities around the world as you navigate through your code.
-The further you move, the further you travel!
+2. **Travel Mode** - Virtually travel to different cities around the world based on your cursor position, with distance tracking and city information.

-### 6. Stats HUD
-Get real-time coding statistics including character count, lines, functions, and typing speed.
-Toggle a detailed dashboard view for more info.
+3. **Stats HUD Mode** - Displays a comprehensive dashboard of coding statistics including typing speed, character count, and line information.

+## Installation

+### Via VS Code Marketplace
+1. Open VS Code
+2. Click the Extensions view icon in the Sidebar or press `Ctrl+Shift+X`
+3. Search for "Code566"
+4. Click Install

+### Via Direct Download
+1. Download the latest `.vsix` file from the [Releases](https://github.com/aliv029bmj/code566/releases) page
+2. In VS Code, from the Extensions view (Ctrl+Shift+X), click "..." at the top
+3. Select "Install from VSIX..."
+4. Choose the downloaded file

 ## Usage

-1. Install the extension
+### Selecting a Mode
-2. Choose your preferred mode via:
+You can select your preferred mode in three ways:
-   - Command Palette: `CodeMate: Select Mode`
+- Command Palette: `Code566: Select Mode`
-   - Status bar: Click on the CodeMate indicator
+- Status bar: Click on the Code566 indicator
-3. Watch your status bar transform into something more interesting than just line and column numbers!

-## Extension Settings
+- Settings: Configure your preferred mode in settings

+### Configuration
+The extension provides the following configuration options:

-* `codemate.activeMode`: Sets the active CodeMate mode (story, pixelpet, music, riddle, travel, stats)
+* `code566.activeMode`: Sets the active Code566 mode (pixelpet, travel, stats)

-## Commands
+### Commands

-* `codemate.selectMode`: Open the mode selector menu
+* `code566.selectMode`: Open the mode selector menu
-* `codemate.toggleStats`: Toggle the Stats HUD visibility (when in Stats mode)
+* `code566.toggleStats`: Toggle the Stats HUD visibility (when in Stats mode)

-## Notes

-* Your selected mode is persisted between VS Code sessions
-* All modes are designed to be non-intrusive and won't impact editor performance
-* Some modes (like Pixel Pet) respond to your coding activity and evolve over time

-## Contributing

-Contributions are welcome!
-Feel free to add new modes or enhance existing ones.

-## License
+## Troubleshooting

-MIT
+If you encounter any issues:
+1. Make sure VS Code is up to date
+2. Right-click on Code566 in the Extensions panel and select "Extension Settings"
+3. Check the "Output" panel for activation errors

+For help or more information, refer to the GitHub repository: https://github.com/aliv029bmj/code566